andremvsramos/42_Webserv/README.md

 # Basics of HTTP Server

 HTTP (Hypertext Transfer Protocol) is the cornerstone protocol used for exchanging information over the internet, serving as the foundation of the World Wide Web.
 It enables communication between web browsers and servers, facilitating both server-side and client-side programming.

+## TCP and UDP

+Before delving into HTTP, it's essential to understand the underlying transport protocols: TCP/IP and UDP.

+- **TCP/IP (Transmission Control Protocol/Internet Protocol):** TCP/IP is a reliable, connection-oriented protocol suite that provides error checking and guarantees the delivery of data packets in the correct order.
+It establishes a connection between the client and server before transferring data and ensures that packets arrive intact and in sequence.
+TCP/IP is commonly used for applications that require high reliability, such as web browsing, email, and file transfer.

+- **UDP (User Datagram Protocol):** UDP is a lightweight, connectionless protocol that operates without establishing a connection between the client and server.
+Unlike TCP/IP, UDP does not provide error checking, packet sequencing, or guaranteed delivery of data packets.
+Instead, it offers low-latency communication, making it suitable for real-time applications like online gaming, video streaming, and VoIP (Voice over Internet Protocol).

+Understanding the differences between TCP/IP and UDP is crucial for designing and implementing efficient network applications, including HTTP servers.

 ## Request-Response Cycle